 This same principle applies to trademarks or other intellectual rights of companies (like brands, logos or specific designs).
 You could use a photo of a McDonald's sign to illustrate an article about fast food culture, but not if you want to talk about potential bacterial infections in meat processing unless you can directly connect the topic to that specific company.

 It's important to note here that copyright law varies from country to country, and also that it includes limitations and restrictions.
-The main limitation to copyright is the one that lets you use images without permission safely: Fair use.
+The main limitation of copyright is the one that lets you use images without permission safely: Fair use.

 What Does ‘Fair Use’ Mean?